kashinak/whale-song-memory-game/README.md

   - [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
   - [W3 Schools - 'How To - Full Screen Video'](https://www.w3schools.com/howto/howto_css_fullscreen_video.asp)
   - [Jack on Stack Overflow - 'HTML inside Twitter Bootstrap Popover'](https://stackoverflow.com/questions/13202762/html-inside-twitter-bootstrap-popover ) and [JSFiddle](http://jsfiddle.net/z824fn6b/) for code snippet on button popover.
-  - [Web Dev Junkie](https://www.youtube.com/channel/UCsrVDPJBYeXItETFHG0qzyw) for his code snippet on creating a JavaScript promise which was key this game's functionality.
+  - [Web Dev Junkie](https://www.youtube.com/channel/UCsrVDPJBYeXItETFHG0qzyw) for his code snippet on creating a JavaScript promise which was key for this game's functionality.
 This is his YouTube tutorial [Live Coding a Simon Game: HTML, CSS< Javascript](https://youtu.be/W0MxUHlZo6U)
   - Aarthi Elumalai, founder of [DigiFisk](https://digifisk.com/) for her JavaScript code models from her Udemy tutorial on building a game results popup: [2D Game Development W/ Javascript & CSS3-Create Memory Game](https://www.udemy.com/course/2d-game-development-javascript-css3-create-memory-game/)
   - [Beau Carnes](https://www.freecodecamp.org/news/author/beau/), for his comprehensive code snippet models [freeCodeCamp](https://www.freecodecamp.org/) tutorial: [Simon Game JavaScript Tutorial for Beginners](https://youtu.be/n_ec3eowFLQ)

   ### Content

-  - All content was written by the developer but some code snippets may be very similar and partially identical to code snippets, mentioned above under the 'Code' section.
+  - All content was written by [Kashina Kessler](https://kashinak.github.io/kashinak-content-portfolio/) but some code snippets may be very similar and partially identical to code snippets, mentioned above under the 'Code' section.
+The developer has added comments to JS CSS and HTML adding credit and links to these particular code snippets.
 All code was customized by the developer to create a brand new game product.

   ### Media